Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and Four-Manifolds: A Holomorphic Floer Homology of Six-Manifolds

 The conditions that minimize Spin$(7)$ theory when we KK reduce along $S^1$ are effectively obtained by KK reduction of the conditions that minimize the action~\eqref{eq:g2 x r:spin7 action:no A_t}~\cite[$\S$4]{er-2023-topol-n}, i.e., by the KK reduction of the BPS equation of Spin$(7)$ theory.
 They are given by

-These are the BPS equations (obeyed by the zero-modes) of the theory that results from the KK reduction of Spin$(7)$ theory on $CY_3 \times S^1 \times \R$ along $S^1$.
+These are the BPS equations of the theory that results from the KK reduction of Spin$(7)$ theory on $CY_3 \times S^1 \times \R$ along $S^1$.
 Notice also that these equations can be re-expressed as a monopole equation on $G_2 = CY_3 \times \R$ (known in the literature as a $G_2$ monopole ($G_2$-M) equation~\cite{oliveira-2014-monop-higher-dimen, esfahani-2022-monop-singul}, or as an octonionic monopole equation~\cite{cherkis-2015-octon-monop-knots}) in temporal gauge, with time being along the $\R$ direction.

 Let use define complex coordinates $(z^m, {\bar{z}}^{\bar{m}})$ for $CY_3$ as $z^1 = x^2 + i x^3$, $z^2 = x^4 + i x^5$, and $z^3 = x^6 + i x^7$, where their complex conjugates are $\bar{z}^{\bar 1}$, $\bar{z}^{\bar 2}$, and $\bar{z}^{\bar 3}$.
 This will allow us to define $\mathcal{A} \in \Omega^{(1,0)}(CY_3, \text{ad}(G))$ and $\bar{\mathcal{A}} \in \Omega^{(0,1)}(CY_3, \text{ad}(G))$, a holomorphic and anti-holomorphic gauge connection, respectively, on $CY_3$.
 The components of $\mathcal{A}$ work out to be $\mathcal{A}_1 = (A_2 - i A_3)/2$, $\mathcal{A}_2 = (A_4 - i A_5)/2$, and $\mathcal{A}_3 = (A_6 - i A_7)/2$, where their complex conjugates are $\bar{\mathcal{A}}_{\bar{1}}$, $\bar{\mathcal{A}}_{\bar{2}}$, and $\bar{\mathcal{A}}_{\bar{3}}$.
 With this,~\eqref{eq:cy3 x r:bps} can be equivalently expressed as\footnote{ We only need to consider the holomorphic expressions, as the anti-holomorphic expressions are obtained through complex conjugations. }